orbitalquark/textadept/doc/02_Installation.md

 ### Mac OSX

-Run Textadept by double-clicking `Textadept.app`.
+Run Textadept by double-clicking *Textadept.app*.
 You can also pin it to your dock.

-`Textadept.app` also contains an executable for running Textadept with [LuaJIT][].
-You can enable it by setting a `TEXTADEPTJIT` [environment variable](#Environment.Variables) or using `export TEXTADEPTJIT=1` in the terminal.
+*Textadept.app* also contains an executable for running Textadept with [LuaJIT][].
+You can enable it by setting a "TEXTADEPTJIT" [environment variable](#Environment.Variables) or using `export TEXTADEPTJIT=1` in the terminal.
 Please note there may be [compatibility issues][].
 The non-LuaJIT executable is recommended.